xster/flutter-wiki/Desktop-shells.md

 ### Tooling

 Support for desktop in the `flutter` tool is a work in progress.
-To use any of the support (such the host machine being listed by `flutter devices`), you must not be on the `stable` [Flutter channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels).
+To use any of the support (such the host machine being listed by `flutter devices`), you must be on the `master` [Flutter channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels).
 This is to make it clear that desktop support is not yet considered stable and production-ready.

 ### Plugins